raycast/extensions/extensions/shakespearify/README.md

     - **"Don't Paste"**, the converted text will be displayed in a dialog box.

 - ###### "Gemini API Key"
-    - Enter the API key generated from Google AI studio.
+    - Enter the API key generated from Google AI studio in the input box.
     - It will be used to translate text.
     - Gemini API offers a free tier as opposed to most other APIs.
     - To learn how to obtain a key, refer to the section below.